kaushik-bhide/YouTube-Trending-Dataset-UK/README.md

 📊 YouTube Trending Data Insights (UK)
 🧠 Overview

-Exploratory analysis of the YouTube Trending Videos (UK) dataset using Python, pandas, and matplotlib to understand what drives video virality and audience engagement.
+Exploratory analysis of the YouTube Trending Videos (UK) dataset using Python, pandas, and matplotlib to understand what drives video virality and audience engagement for October 2025.

 🎯 Objectives